VladC24/Bookmark-Manager/README.md

 # BOOKMARK MANAGER

-The website will have the following specification:
+* The website will have the following specification:

-*Show a list of bookmarks
+    * Show a list of bookmarks
-*Add new bookmarks
+    * Add new bookmarks
-*Delete bookmarks
+    * Delete bookmarks
-*Update bookmarks
+    * Update bookmarks
-*Comment on bookmarks
+    * Comment on bookmarks
-*Tag bookmarks into categories
+    * Tag bookmarks into Categories
-*Filter bookmarks by tag
+    * Filter bookmarks by tag
-*Users are restricted to manage only their own bookmarks
+    * Users are restricted to manage only their own bookmarks

 We'll be using a Behaviour Driven Development (BDD) cycle (i.e. outside-in testing: Capybara first).

 Objects:
-*Bookmark
+* Bookmark
-	*Add
+	* Add
-	*Display
+	* Display
-	*Delete
+	* Delete
-	*Filter
+	* Filter
-	*Categories
+	* Categories
-	*Update
+	* Update
-	*Comment
+	* Comment

 User story 1
 ```